GoogleCloudPlatform/cloud-opensource-java/docs/JLBP-13.md

-# [JLBP-13] Quickly remove references to deprecated features in dependencies
+# [JLBP-13] Remove references to deprecated features in dependencies

 The earlier you remove usages of external deprecated functionality, the more versions of your product will work with your dependency once the